Carlos Correa Player Props: Twins vs. White Sox

-Carlos Correa -- batting .229 with a double, a triple, a home run, six walks and three RBI in his past 10 games -- will be in action for the Minnesota Twins versus the Chicago White Sox, with Dylan Cease on the mound, on May 3 at 7:10 PM ET.
+The Minnesota Twins and Carlos Correa, who went 1-for-5 with a double and two RBI last time out, take on Lucas Giolito and the Chicago White Sox at Guaranteed Rate Field, Thursday at 2:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the White Sox.
+He had a one-hit showing in his most recent game (1-for-5) against the White Sox.

 Carlos Correa Game Info & Props vs. the White Sox